Malcolm MacPhail WW1 series

 The Allies are fighting desperately to swing the tide of war, and Malcolm’s future hangs in the balance, so keeping his head down is simply not an option…

-AVAILABLE in trade paperback and e-book formats
+AVAILABLE in hardcover, trade paperback and e-book editions – and now as an audiobook

 “Darrell Duthie skilfully blends history and fiction… He brings his invented hero, Malcolm MacPhail, into conjunction with real characters, to inform and stimulate readers… Malcolm MacPhail’s Great War is realistic and often gripping… deserves a Mentioned-in-Despatches at least!” – DR. PETER STANLEY, professor, former principal historian of the Australian War Memorial, author